Solid Waste Management Department

 Created in October of 1991, the Department originally consisted of an inspector working closely with the Assistant State’s Attorney.
 The following month a secretary was hired to assist in handling the large amount of paper work associated with the enforcement of environmental regulations.
 A director was added in March of 1992 to address the State mandated recycling rates and assist in the formation of a twenty year Waste Management Plan.
 An environmental educator joined the Department in April of 1997 to provide information about recycling and waste disposal.

 Today the Environmental and Zoning Committee remains the guiding entity for the Department and also serves as the liaison to the full County Board.
 Their creation of the Department provides a service to the citizens of the County that was previously unknown at the level of county government.

 Enforcement of the Illinois Environmental Protection Act at the local landfill and at open dumping/burning sites has been ongoing since the formation of the Department.
 Five Oaks Recycling and Disposal Facility is inspected at least twice per month and formal reports are sent to the IEPA.
 Prompt response to open dumping/burning complaints within Christian County is another service the Department provides.

 Over the years, the recycling programs provided through the Department have changed dramatically.
 Initially, drop-off recycling bins were placed in nine communities within the county to collect recyclable materials.
 That program got quite expensive to maintain and was discontinued in 2017.
-Three communities within the county, Pana, Assumption and Stonington, have elected to provide that service for their residents at their expense.
+Two communities within the county, Pana and Stonington, have elected to provide that service for their residents at their expense.

 Please call the Department with questions regarding proper disposal of waste, open dumping/open burning complaints and recycling opportunities.